Types of Reverse Mortgages

 Counseling

-Which option is right for me?
+Which reverse mortgage option is right for me?

-HECM loans account for the vast majority of the Reverse mortgage market, but a portfolio loan may be a better fit for a homeowner with a primary residence valued over $1,089,300 who wants to get the most funds possible.
+HECM loans account for the majority of the Reverse mortgage market, but a Jumbo Reverse Mortgage loan may be a better fit for a homeowner with a primary residence valued over FHA Lending Limits who wants to get the most funds possible.
 You should research your options available and speak to one of our Reverse Mortgage Specialist.
 We can develop a comprehensive proposal to lay out all your options and guide you to the best decision!
-Contact our team to talk to a HECM pro today and get the process started.
-The access you need to your home equity is a lot closer than you think!

-* Borrowers who elect a fixed rate loan will receive a single disbursement lump sum payment.
-Other payment options are available only for adjustable rate mortgages.
+** Borrowers who elect a fixed rate loan will receive a single disbursement lump sum payment.
+Other payment options are available only for adjustable-rate mortgages.